 - I moved to North Park, to our current office in 2010.

 - By mid-2010 I realized I needed help and hired 2 teachers.
 At that point we had grown from 3 classes to about 15.

 - Each year PBO has grown by a few classes and we have added teachers as needed, from a variety of countries.

 - In 2013 we added a second classroom and started offering 26 classes per week.

 - Today PBO is a perfect combination of my passions, which are teaching, learning new things, meeting & getting to know interesting people, and providing outstanding service.

 - At this point we have 5 teachers from Mexico, 2 teachers from Colombia, 2 teachers from Spain, 1 teacher from Argentina, and myself, from Chile.
 I am incredibly lucky to say that we have the best team ever!

 On a personal note:

-I’m 50, separated, and live with the love of my life, Lola (the greatest dog on earth), in Normal Heights.
+I’m 50, divorced, and live with my baby, Lola (the greatest dog on earth), in Hillcrest.